quasar-finance/quasar/tests/e2e/README.md

 2. Running the tests

     Each `TestSuite` should embed the `E2ETestSuite` struct to be able to interact with chains and use helper functions.
-Note that as long as each test creates and uses it's own accounts they can be run in parallel using the flag function `t.Parallel()` at the beginning of the fuction.
+Note that as long as each test creates and uses it's own accounts they can be run in parallel using the flag function `t.Parallel()` at the beginning of the function.

 ## `suite` Package